 Distributed nature of the Map/Reduce model fits really well on top of Elasticsearch to correlate the number of Map/Reduce tasks with the number of Elasticsearch shards.

-Integration enables cluster colocations by exposing shard information to Hadoop.
+Our integration enables cluster colocations by exposing shard information to Hadoop.
 Job tasks are run on the same machines as the Elasticsearch shards themselves, eliminating network traffic and improving performance through data locality.

-Elasticsearch provides near realtime responses (think milliseconds) that significantly improve a Hadoop job’s execution and the cost associated with it, especially when running on ‘rented resources’ such as Amazon EMR.
+Elasticsearch provides near real-time responses (think milliseconds) that significantly improve a Hadoop job’s execution and the cost associated with it, especially when running on ‘rented resources’ such as Amazon EMR.